vinayakmishra4/DS-ML-COURSE/POWER-BI/DATA-HANDLING/Installation/Installtion.md

 Installing Power BI Desktop is quick and simple.
 This guide walks you through each step, from downloading the installer to successfully launching the application.

 > 💡 **Recommendation:** Download the standalone installer from Microsoft's official website for better compatibility and easier installation.

 ---

+## 🎯 What You'll Learn

+- ✅ How to download and install Power BI Desktop safely
+- ✅ How to select the correct language and system version
+- ✅ How to navigate the installation process step-by-step
+- ✅ Tips to troubleshoot common installation issues
+- ✅ Best practices for maintaining and launching Power BI Desktop

+---